MoarVM/MoarVM/docs/extops.markdown

     /* the name strings should always be in a string heap already, so don't need GC root */ HASH_ADD_KEYPTR(hash_handle, tc->instance->customops_hash, kdata, klen, customop);

+    /* TODO: find the last-initiated MVMCompUnit (should be the one that's running this installop), and work backwards from the literal string pointer provided for the opname to find its index in the string heap.
+        Cache the opcode as a value in the offset of that index on compunit->strings_opcodes_map (array of struct { MVMuint16 index;
+        MVMuint16 opcode; }), so that validation.c doesn't have to do a hash lookup to translate each custom op to its registered value. */

     /* TODO: this hash should eventually be a 6model Hash to 6model objects with these values in attributes, so the thing can be serialized as part of a preload-order bytecode ...load ... at which point this